 Super intelligent and a true canine superstar

-Potential diseases in the Golden Retriever breed
+Potential health problems in the Golden Retriever breed

 Owners voices in three words